KirillDemochkin/kirilldemochkin.github.io/_posts/2021-10-22-CIPS-3D-explained.md

 - Datasets: FFHQ
 - Baselines: CIPS-3D outperforms GIRAFFE, pi-GAN, StyleNeRF in terms of FID and KID and almost matches StyleGAN-2 on 2D images
-- 27.78 batches/second with batch size of 4096 on 8 V100
+- 27.78 batches per second with batch size of 4096 on 8 V100
-- Ablations: adding viewing direction - identity inconsistencies, learned positional encoding w/o the auxiliary discriminator hurts FID, 96x96 pixels is enough for the partial backpropagation to work almost as good as using all pixels
+- Ablations: adding viewing direction - identity inconsistencies, learned positional encoding without the auxiliary discriminator hurts FID, 96x96 pixels is enough for the partial backpropagation to work almost as good as using all pixels
 - By freezing the NeRF layer and fine-tuning the INR, it is possible to do transfer learning to a different domain
 - Swapping or interpolating INR layers between different models has the same effect as cartoonization in StyleGAN2